faranalytics/dialog/README.md

 ## Custom Implementations

 Dialog provides concrete `VoIP`, `STT`, and `TTS` implementations and an abstract `Agent` implementation.
 You can use a provided implementation _as-is_, subclass it, or choose an interface and implement your own.
-If you plan to implement your own `VoIP`, `STT`, `Agent`, or `TTS`, [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces) are provided for each participant of the VoIP application.
+If you plan to implement your own `VoIP`, `STT`, `Agent`, or `TTS`, [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces) are provided for each participant of the application.

 ### Custom Agents